PoorPeer/Delphi_Oracle/README.md

 Moderator login -- name & password required. <br>
 Only moderator can put questions. <br>
 User login -- only name required. <br>
-Algorithm: Count all the users mouse movements except moderator and move the planchette by the mean.
+Algorithm: Add the users mouse movements (except moderator) and divide it by the number of users.
+Round off and move the planchette by the mean.
 The algorith must be able to handle at least 100 simultanteous users.
 The program should be impossible to tamper.